edgeless-project/nextless/edgeless_node/README.md

 The implementation contains two main `EventProcessors`:

-* `PrometheusEventTarget` exposed the events as Prometheus metrics served over HTTP.
+* `PrometheusEventTarget` exposes the events as Prometheus metrics served over HTTP.
 * `EventLogger` outputs the events to stdout.